F286/TowerDefence/README.md

 ### Final Thoughts

 - It is important to not get too attached to a specific way of doing things.
 Always try and investigate new ways of doing things in Unity.
 Try embracing Unity to start, then feel free to modify from there.
-Cheers : )